Gabby Allen Rocks A Skimpy Bikini While Doing The Splits In A Headstand On The Beach

 After holding the pose for a few seconds, Gabby performed side splits with her toes pointed.
 She bent one knee and straightened out her leg before repeating the action with her other leg as the camera caught her from an angle.

-Many of Gabby’s fan were impressed with both her incredible skills and insane figure, and many told her so.

-“You’re so fit it’s unbelievable.
+"You're so fit it's unbelievable.
 Keep up the good work, Gabs.
-We love you,” one admirer wrote, adding several red heart emoji.
+We love you," one admirer wrote, adding several red heart emoji to their words.

-“This is amazing any other women out there thinking it’s 1 thing being amazing at doing these moves but it’s another keeping all her ‘modesty’ in it’s rightful place.
-Bravo Gabby xx,” a second fan commented.
+"This is amazing any other women out there thinking it's 1 thing being amazing at doing these moves but it's another keeping all her 'modesty' in it's rightful place.
+Bravo Gabby xx," added a second fan.

-“Your body is amazing,” a third Instagram user added with a heart-eye smiley face emoji.
+"Your body is amazing," a third user praised, along with a heart-eye smiley face emoji.

 "I mean wow! you make it look so easy!!!!" a forth comment read.